Swimming at the 1932 Summer Olympics – Men's 400 metre freestyle

 The men's 400 metre freestyle was a swimming event held as part of the swimming at the 1932 Summer Olympics programme.
 It was the sixth appearance of the event, which was established in 1908.
 The competition was held from Monday August 8, 1932 to Wednesday August 10, 1932.

 Nineteen swimmers from ten nations competed.
+The winning margin was 0.1 seconds which as of 2023 remains the narrowest winning margin in this event at the Olympics.

 Medalists

 Records

 These were the standing world and Olympic records (in minutes) prior to the 1932 Summer Olympics.

 In the first heat Takashi Yokoyama set a new Olympic record with 4:53.2 minutes.
 He bettered this record in the first semi-final with 4:51.4 minutes.
 But in the final Buster Crabbe took the Olympic record with 4:48.4 minutes.

 Results

 Heats

 Monday August 8, 1932: The fastest two in each heat and the fastest third-placed from across the heats advanced to the final.